EuropePMC/techblog/drafts/2018-02-22-importance-of-software-testing-in-ci-cd.md

 **Tools / Framework:**

-**Junit** and **TestNG** Unit Testing Frameworks are quite popular for the Java based development environment and for Ruby, **RSpc** is widely used.
+**Junit** and **TestNG** Unit Testing Frameworks are popular for the Java based development environment and for Ruby, **RSpc** is widely used.
 For the front-end, frameworks like **ember.js** already have an integrated unit testing provision to implement the unit tests.
 Whereas **Karma** – Test Runner is commonly used in AngularJS-based development environments to run the JavaScript-based Unit Tests. **Mocha** is an alternative for the front-end Unit Testing solution.
-In the JavaScript world, **Protractor** along with the **Jasmine** unit testing framework (BDD-based) is widely using.
+In the JavaScript world, **Protractor** along with the **Jasmine** unit testing framework (BDD-based) are widely used.

 ## System Integration Testing

-System Integration Testing will touch multiple units/components and it is a black box Testing.
-People who perform this testing do not really want to know the logic behind it.
+System Integration Testing (SIT) will touch multiple units/components and is a black box Testing method.
+People who perform this testing do not want to know the logic behind it.

 Normally within the Sprint, Manual Testing will be the first step of the **System Integration Test**.
 Later on, this will convert to an Automated Test script.
 If there is a dedicated Automation Testing resource available in the Agile team, then an Automation Test script can be developed in parallel to the development activities.
 The Automated Test script will fast-track the regression testing prior to each release or every commit in the Continuous Integration / Continuous Deployment model.